akeaswaran/akeaswaran.github.io/epg.md

 Like I said before, EPG isn't perfect.
 It's likely that many other cases like Nagbe's exist, their contributions to their team underrepresented by their EPG rating.
 In the future, I hope to back this formula with hard data and make adjustments that reveal how non-scoring contributions affect a team's performance, turning EPG into the soccer equivalent of WAR and a good estimator of a player's value to their team.

 <p class="small">Data provided by <a href="https://americansocceranalysis.com">American Soccer Analysis</a>.
-Hat tip to them for being very transparent in how their stats are constructed and for providing advanced stats to the public for free.</p>
+Thanks to them for being very transparent in how their stats are constructed and for providing advanced stats to the public for free.</p>